 All troops, groups, day camps, and service units must open a separate business checking account into and out of which all funds flow.
 All Girl Scout accounts must have two signers who are responsible for funds.
-Bank account signers cannot be related (i.e. not a sibling, spouse, domestic partner, parent, or child) or live in the same residence.
+Bank account signers cannot be related (i.e. not a sibling, spouse, domestic partner, parent, child, or anyone who would be considered a family member) or live in the same residence.
 Bank account signers must be authorized by GSNEO to handle finances and be active in one of the following roles: Troop Leader, Troop Admin, Troop Program Guide, Treasurer, Product Sales Manager, or Service Unit Team position.
 These accounts, the signers, and the use of GSNEO's EIN must be authorized in writing by GSNEO.
 One additional savings account per troop is permitted, which must be authorized in writing by GSNEO.
 Each troop, group, day camp, and service unit may only have one checking and one savings account at any given time.

 These accounts must only be used to support the Girl Scout program; money earned by girls can only be used to fund their Girl Scout experience.
 Examples of appropriate uses for troop funds include community service and Take Action projects, Girl Scout troop meeting supplies and trips, and other girl-led Girl Scout troop activities.